 Phase 3 – Preliminary Round

 For the preliminary round, each team must prepare a YouTube video.
 The argument must be at least 15 minutes in length.
-Coaches will ask their students the following ten questions:
+Coaches will ask their students ten questions from the lesson plan.

 Phase 4 – Virtual Rounds

 We will hold the Virtual Rounds over Zoom:

 2/19/24, 2/20/24, 2/21/24: Semifinal Round